Defining acceptable calculators for AP Exams

 - Calculus BC

 - Physics 2

 Before exam day, remind your students to:

 - Bring the appropriate calculator on exam day.
 If their exam requires or allows a graphing calculator, point your students to the most current list of AP approved graphing calculators.

 - Review the features that are required or are not permitted

 - Check the batteries (fresh batteries are recommended)

 Students may bring up to two calculators to these exams, but they may not share calculators.
 Schools should have a supply of extra AP-approved calculators on hand on exam day.
 If a student does not have a calculator, or arrives with an unacceptable calculator, you should be able to provide a substitute.
 If a student's calculator malfunctions during the administration, you can offer a calculator from your supply.

 Calculator release statement

 If the option of providing a calculator is not feasible, or if a student does not want to use a calculator, he or she can take an exam without one.
 However, if a student chooses to take an exam without a calculator, he or she must hand-copy, date, and sign the Calculator Release Statement in the AP Coordinator's Manual and indicate the name of the exam being taken.
-Return the Release Statement in the Irregularity Report return envelope in the exam shipment.
+Return the Release Statement in the Incident Report return envelope in the exam shipment.